cloud-gov/cg-site/content/intro/pricing/rates.md

 ---

-This pricing includes any services created through cloud.gov.
-18F Infrastructure might offer/bill additional IaaS services separately depending on your project needs.
+This pricing includes only services created through cloud.gov.
+Additional IaaS services offered by 18F Infrastructure are priced and billed separately.

 <!--
 TODO